learning-zone/python-basics/README.md

         These locations are composed of regions and Availability Zones.
 Each region is a separate geographic area.
 Each region has multiple, isolated locations known as Availability Zones.
 Each region is completely independent.
 Each Availability Zone is isolated, but the Availability Zones in a region are connected through low-latency links.
 The following diagram illustrates the relationship between regions and Availability Zones.

     - How To Create Security Group In Amazon Ec2 ?
         - We can create Security Group in Amazon EC2 using the Amazon EC2 console.
-To launch instances in multiple regions, we’ll need to create a Security Group in each region.
+To launch instances in multiple regions, we'll need to create a Security Group in each region.

         Following are the steps to create Security Group in Amazon EC2: